Hoshitoge Terraced Rice Fields 星峠の棚田

 Reach Hoshitoge Terraced Rice Fields by train and rental car, or train and taxi.

 Visitors traveling from Tokyo can take the JR Toki Shinkansen from Tokyo Station to Echigo-Yuzawa Station.
 From there, transfer to a train on the Hokuhoku Line bound for Saigata and disembark at Matsudai.
 The Hoshitoge Terraced Rice Fields are 20 minutes away by taxi or rented car.

 The Hoshitoge Terraced Rice Fields appeared in the opening scenes of the television drama “Heart of a Samurai” in 2009, boosting their popularity.
 Expect the area to become crowded with photographers during June and November when the terraced fields become water-filled and reflect the colors of the sky.
 Time your visit when dawn's first rays peek through the sky for a particularly mystical experience.

 Beautiful throughout all the seasons

-A visit to the rice terraces are beautiful at any time of year.
+A visit to the rice terraces is beautiful at any time of year.
 Visit during spring to witness pastel-pink cherry trees in bloom.
 Summer sees the landscape turn shades of verdant green, while winter delivers a heavy dusting of fluffy, powdery snow.

 Other rice terraces

-While Hoshitoge is considered the most famous of the area's rice terraces, the nearby Gimyou, Kamou , Matsushiro, and Sugakari rice terraces are also frequented by visitors.
+While Hoshitoge is considered the most famous of the area's rice terraces, the nearby Gimyou, Kamou , Matsudai, and Sugakari rice terraces are also frequented by visitors.
 These rice terraces form the group of the Echigo Matsudai Rice Terraces that are considered part of “Japan's Top 100 magnificent sights.”